 Most of this semen held has been donated by members, and should anyone have any such material available, or know of the whereabouts of some, then we would love to hear from them (go to Gene Bank Messages), and have the opportunity of putting it aside for the future.

-(Text by Michael Willis, first published in Rare Breeds NewZ, May 2005.)
+(Slightly modified from an article by Michael Willis, in Rare Breeds NewZ, May 2005.)->

 The underlying principles and operational guidelines of the Rare Breeds Gene Bank are are follows: